 PHILOSOPHY Why do we assess the way we do at Mar Qardakh School?
 ACTIONS What assessment actions do we take because of our philosophy?
 EXAMPLES How does assessment look at our school specifically?
 1 We believe that the ultimate purpose of instruction is not simply to generate a grade, but to guide our planning and instruction so that we can support and enhance student learning.
 We make sure that assessment is frequent, ongoing, varied, and continuous, in order to best guide our planning and instruction.
-At our school, assessment might look like: 2 We believe that assessment, rather than instruction, is the beginning of the teaching/learning cycle.
-We assess frequently to discover what the student already knows and can do, and use that information to determine the next best steps in teaching and learning.
-We pre-assess before all units, and utilize anecdotal records to individualize each student's instruction.
+At our school, assessment might take the form of : 2 We believe that assessment, rather than instruction, is the beginning of the teaching/learning cycle.
+We assess frequently for learning to discover what the student already knows and can do, and use that information to determine the next best steps in teaching and learning.
+We pre-assess before all units, and utilise anecdotal records to individualise each student's instruction.
 3 We believe that each student is a complex individual with a wide range of abilities, knowledge and skills.
-We assess in many different areas in many different ways.
-We consider a wide range of assessment data to plan our instruction, including formal and informal, standardized and non-standardized, and relevant and authentic performance data.
+We assess in many different areas and in many different ways.
+We consider a wide range of assessment data to plan our instruction, including formal and informal, standardised and non-standardised, and relevant and authentic performance data.
 We do not rely on any one test to guide our instruction.